 Mild stinging and burning sensations can occur.
 As with other treatments, laser treatments only destroy hair that is in its active growth phase, and two to five repeated treatments are usually necessary at 4-6 weekly intervals to become hair free.
 Laser therapy works on dark hair as it is the dark pigment that absorbs laser energy.
 Laser treatment does not work on blonde or white hair.

-Facial hair removal checklist
+Female facial hair removal checklist

 - If you only have a few coarse unwanted facial hairs, these are usually readily controlled by plucking with good quality tweezers.